 What would you recommend for women entering the cannabis industry, in terms of keeping themselves protected and creating something sustainable?

 They better have their team together.
+It can be advantageous to have an insight into Cannabis stocks.
 Have money in the budget for an amazing attorney and an accountant who is familiar with the industry.
 Don’t get your sister who is a bookkeeper to do it for you.
 Invest in experts – people who understand the moving components.
 If you don’t know any experts, do a little research.
 It won’t take too long to find someone suitable and you can also find out more here about some of the accounting services that are offered.
 What you save in the front end without this investment costs more on the back end.
 And it is always beneficial to have some kind of a coach – someone who sees challenges as opportunities.

 What I saw in the women I spoke to at the MJBA meeting was that their passion is so deep and so strong, which is wonderful.
 But I’m concerned that it will get in the way of a necessary objectivity.
 I love that passion – but I love being the sober set of eyes.
 When we’re making all of our decisions from an emotional point of view we may not be seeing certain opportunities.